-The Road Safety Foundation data we received also included motorcycle collision density and percentage of collisions involving walkers, cyclists and horse riders (WCH).
-The latest available data shows there are a number of collisions involving walkers, cyclists and horse riders.
-There was a higher number of fatal and serious motorcycle collisions per mile road length along the A428 and A45, when compared to the rest of the UK.
-The route passes through or alongside a large number of towns and has numerous foot and cycle path crossings (largely unsignalised).
+The latest available data shows that there are a number of collisions involving motorcyclists.
+There are a relatively high percentage of fatal and serious motorcycle collisions per mile road length along the M27 and M3 between Winchester and Southampton, when compared to the rest of the UK.
+This stretch of the route has a mix of strategic and local traffic due to the proximity of the ports.